Isshub-io/isshub/README.rst

   make docs

-The documentation will be available at `<https://isshub.readthedocs.io>`_ and will contain everything, including the current document and the documented source code.
+The documentation will be available at `<https://isshub.readthedocs.io>`_ and will contain everything, including the current document, the documented source code, and every commit.

+**Every commit?**

+Yes, as will see later in this document, each commit will have a detailed description about the why and the how things are done, so in my opinion, it's like documentation about the process of development.
+This will be done via `PyDriller <https://pydriller.readthedocs.io>`_.

 Testing
 =======